 We are among the most popular institutions in the UK for Chinese students and they study here on a wide range of undergraduate and postgraduate programmes across the Arts, the Sciences and the Humanities.

-The Regional Manager responsible for China is Nathan Whittaker and he visits China 2 to 3 times a year to meet prospective students.
-Please do not hesitate to contact him at Nathan.Whittaker@royalholloway.ac.uk if you would like to have any further information or require assistance in making an application.
+The Regional Manager responsible for China is Ashleigh Saunders and she visits China 2 to 3 times a year to meet prospective students.
+Please do not hesitate to contact Ashleigh via email (Ashleigh.Saunders@rhul.ac.uk) if you would like any further information or require assistance in making an application.

 The qualifications we accept

 Applicants to Royal Holloway come from a diverse range of backgrounds and we accept a broad range of qualifications to our courses.
 Each applicant is considered carefully on their individual merits, but please see below for the standard minimum entry requirements for students from China.